 Before you can figure out how much coverage you need, you'll probably want to create an inventory.
 This list should include everything you'll be taking with you to college.

 An inventory also will come in handy if you need to repair or replace any possessions that are damaged or stolen.

 Thankfully, making an inventory isn't hard.
 In fact, some students may not need to do much more than come up with a pen-and-paper record of their possessions.
 A few extra options, says John Marques, senior vice president of property pricing and product manager for Chubb Personal Insurance, are to "take pictures of [your] electronic gear, record the serial numbers, and store receipts in a safe location.
 That way you have the proper documentation should a loss occur."
 For a few more tips and tricks related to creating an inventory, read our article Create an Inventory of Your Possessions for Homeowners Insurance Claims.

-Considering the belongings you take with you to campus probably are just as likely to be stolen as they are to be damaged or destroyed, Marques recommends making sure they're "locked down" whenever possible.
+The belongings you take to campus are probably just as likely to be stolen as they are to be damaged or destroyed.
+Marques recommends making sure they're "locked down" whenever possible.

 "Laptops, digital cameras, other electronic equipment, and private documents should be secured in a safe when not being used," he says.
 "Although these high-ticket gadgets and sensitive papers can still 'walk' unless the safe is bolted to the ground, this will most likely deter a common thief or a dormitory neighbor with sticky fingers."

 Even though renters insurance is cheap, there are many students who will avoid it.
 Some just want to (or need to) hold on to as much of their hard-earned cash as possible.

 Some students think they can get the best of both worlds by splitting the cost of renters insurance with one or more roommates.
 If that sounds like a good idea to you, think again.
 It's not.
 It's a terrible idea.